kimdesok/Korean_Voice_Phishing_Detection/README.md

 Several minor things to mind before a fully blown execution of the script: <br>

-1) Two text input files are required (that are NOT provided at the repo: One contains non vishing tokens and the orther contains vishing tokens.  <br>
+1) Two text input files are required (that are NOT provided at the repo: One contains non vishing tokens and the other contains vishing tokens.  <br>
 For this step, outfile_space_20230117.npz needs to be loaded and is available at https://github.com/kimdesok/Korean_Voice_Phishing_Detection/tree/main/Attention. <br>

 2) To evaluate the performance of a trained model, the model needs to be (re)compiled just before 'model.evaluate()' command.